rwberendsen/grupr/internal/snowflake/README.md

 happens?
 Ownership will now be transferred to the role that DROPs the previously owning role: the Grupr role will become the new owner.
 If the product role had been granted to other roles, those roles now lose all the privileges they had been granted through it.
+And if the former product role was the grantor of any grants to other roles, then these grants will be revoked.
-In a subsequent run, these objects could be included in a new product, and then Grupr would transfer ownership of the objects from its own role to the new product role.
+This could impact business continuity.
+As a best practice, if you caused the product role Grupr was managing to appear as the grantor or grantee in any additional grants, on top of what Grupr did, then before you remove this product from the YAML, you should evaluate what to do about these additional grants.
+If you do remove a product from the YAML, then, in a subsequent run, the previsouly matched objects could be included in a new product, and then Grupr would transfer ownership of the objects from its own role to the new product role.

 ### Discussion